Rice University Ranking — Introduction

 Earlier, we briefly discussed the Rice University ranking in U.S. News and other trusted sources.
 But why, you may ask, is the Rice ranking in Wall Street Journal “more reliable” than some other source?
 With so many sources for national college rankings out there, what makes a list trustworthy?

 Firstly, Forbes, US News, and WSJ employ a variety of primary sources and data points to calculate rankings.
 In effect, this provides a cross-section of a university’s campus and academic life as well as student outcomes.
-Each source also publishes their methodology every year.
+Each source also publishes its methodology every year.
 In sum, these sources provide cohesive, relevant information for college applicants to evaluate schools.

 Yet, with different Rice rankings on each list, which one is truly the best?
 Since every ranking methodology is slightly different, there’s no best or truest Rice University ranking.
 Rather, each source compiles certain Rice University ratings: Forbes is more outcome-focused, while U.S. News heavily weighs campus resources.
 Consider the factors you value when referring to rankings.